programminghistorian/jekyll/lessons/working-with-text-files.md

 ```

 In Python, any line that begins with a hash mark (\#) is known as a
-comment and is ignored by the Python interpreter.
+*comment* and is ignored by the Python interpreter.
 Comments are intended
 to allow programmers to communicate with one another (or to remind
 themselves of what their code does when they sit down with it a few
 months later).
 In a larger sense, programs themselves are typically
 written and formatted in a way that makes it easier for programmers to
 communicate with one another.
 Code that is closer to the requirements of
-the machine is referred to as low-level, whereas code that is closer to
+the machine is referred to as *low-level*, whereas code that is closer to
-natural language is high-level.
+natural language is *high-level*.
 One of the benefits of using a language
 like Python is that it is very high level, making it easier for us to
 communicate with you (at some cost in terms of computational
 efficiency).

-In this program f is a file object, and open, write and close are file
+In this program *f* is a *file object*, and `open`, `write` and `close` are *file
-methods.
+methods*.
 In other words, open, write and close do something to the
-object f which is in this case defined as a `.txt` file.
+object *f* which is in this case defined as a `.txt` file.
 This is likely
-a different use of the term “method” than you might expect and from time
+a different use of the term "method" than you might expect and from time
 to time you will find that words used in a programming context have
 slightly (or completely) different meanings than they do in everyday
 speech.
 In this case recall that methods are bits of code which perform
 actions.
 They do something to something else and return a result.
 You
 might try to think of it using a real-world example such giving commands
 to the family dog.
 The dog (the object) understands commands (i.e., has
-“methods”) such as “bark”, “sit”, “play dead”, and so on.
+"methods") such as "bark", "sit", "play dead", and so on.
 We will
 discuss and learn how to use many other methods as we go along.

-f is a variable name chosen by us; you could have named it just about
+*f* is a variable name chosen by us; you could have named it just about
 anything you like.
 In Python, variable names can be made from upper- and
-lowercase letters, numbers and underscores…but you can’t use the names
+lowercase letters, numbers and underscores…but you can't use the names
 of Python commands as variables.
 If you tried to name your file variable
-“print” for example, your program would not work because that is a
+"print" for example, your program would not work because that is a
 [reserved word][] that is part of the programming language.

 Python variable names are also *case-sensitive*, which means that
 foobar, Foobar and FOOBAR would all be different variables.

-When you run this program, the open method will tell your computer to
+When you run this program, the `open` method will tell your computer to
 create a new text file `helloworld.txt` in the same folder as you have
 saved the `file-output.py` program.
-The w parameter says that you intend
+The *w parameter* says that you intend
 to write content to this new file using Python.

 Note that since both the file name and the parameter are surrounded by
 single quotes you know they are both stored as strings; forgetting to
 include the quotation marks will cause your program to fail.

-On the next line, your program writes the message “hello world” (another
+On the next line, your program writes the message "hello world" (another
 string) to the file and then closes it.
 (For more information about
 these statements, see the section on [File Objects][] in the Python
 Library Reference.)